Is the pill dangerous for your health?

 When was the contraceptive pill invented?

 In 1956, American doctor Gregory Pincus developed the contraceptive pill.
 In 1967, it was authorized for use in France.
-Its arrival on the market was a veritable revolution for women: synonymous with sexual liberation, since at the time lillegal abortions were still commonplace (before they were legalized in 1975).
+Its arrival on the market was a veritable revolution for women: synonymous with sexual liberation, since at the time illegal abortions were still commonplace (before they were legalized in 1975).

-At first, the pill was not reimbursed by social security (it wasn't until 1974 that it was).
+At first, the pill was not reimbursed by social security (it was not until 1974 that it was).
 In 1999, the morning-after pill was introduced.
 The pill became the most widely used form of contraception, offering many advantages: it's very easy to take, and if taken correctly, is around 99% effective.

 First-generation pills were the first to appear.
-Highly dosed in estrogen, they had many side effects, including nausea, headaches, breast swelling and vascular disorders.
+Highly dosed in estrogen, they had many side effects, including nausea, headaches, swollen breasts and vascular disorders.
 A few years later, 3 new generations of pills appeared on the market.
 The aim was to minimize the side effects of the first-generation pill.
 Nevertheless, every generation of the pill carries a risk of venous thrombosis, and this risk is even higher with 3rd and 4th generation pills.

 Why is the contraceptive pill controversial?